Sargassum fish: Distribution and habitat

-The sargassum fish has a cosmopolitan distribution in tropical and subtropical seas down to a depth around 10 m.
+The sargassum fish has a cosmopolitan distribution in tropical and subtropical seas down to a depth of around 10 m.
 It is found in parts of the Atlantic Ocean and the Indo-Pacific Ocean, where drifting seaweed accumulates.
 In the western Atlantic, it ranges from the Gulf of Maine south to Uruguay.
 It has been reported from northern Norway, but that sighting is likely to be as a result of its having been carried along by the North Atlantic Current.
+In the Indian Ocean it is found from the Western Cape east through the Mascarenes to India and Sri Lanka and then into the Western Pacific Ocean as far east as the Mariana Islands, south to as far as Perth in Western Australia and New Zealand and north to Hokkaido.

 Biology

 The sargassum fish is a voracious ambush predator that is also a cannibal.
 One individual was dissected and found to have 16 juveniles in its stomach.
 It stalks its prey among the tangled weeds, relying on its cryptic camouflage for concealment.
 It can clamber through and cling to the seaweed stalks with its prehensile pectoral fins.
 It dangles its esca as a fishing lure to attract small fish, shrimp, and other invertebrates.
 It is able to dart forward to grab its prey by expelling water forcibly through its gill openings.
 It can expand its mouth to many times its original size in a fraction of a second, drawing prey in via suction, and can swallow prey larger than itself.

 It is dioecious.
 At breeding time, the male courts the female by following her around closely.
 When ready to spawn, the female ascends rapidly to the surface, where she lays a mass of eggs stuck together by gelatinous mucus.
 This egg raft adheres to the seaweed, where it is fertilised by the male.
 On hatching, each larva is surrounded by an integumentary envelope and has a large, rounded head, fully formed fins, and eyes with double notches.
 As the larva develops into a juvenile, this envelope fuses with the skin.

 This fish is preyed on by larger fish and sea birds.
 To avoid underwater threats, it can leap above the surface onto mats of weed.
 It can survive for some time out of water.